 Maryland’s Medicaid Health Home program targets individuals with behavioral health needs who are at risk for additional chronic conditions, including those with severe and persistent mental illness, serious emotional disturbance, and opioid SUDs.
 Hilltop is conducting the evaluation of this program.

-Through Hilltop, Maryland is one of nine states participating in a pilot project led by the University of Pittsburgh to examine state trends in measures related to opioid use disorder treatment access and quality among Medicaid beneficiaries.
+Through Hilltop, Maryland is one of eight states participating in a pilot project led by the University of Pittsburgh to examine state trends in measures related to opioid use disorder treatment access and quality among Medicaid beneficiaries.
 Participating states are members of AcademyHealth’s State-University Partnership Learning Network (SUPLN).
 The partnership is developing a distributed research network to facilitate cross-state research and analysis such as this.

 During the 2017 legislative session, the Maryland General Assembly required Maryland’s Department of Health to conduct a study and submit a report addressing the carve-out of Medicaid-eligible substance use disorder (SUD) services from the HealthChoice program, Maryland’s Medicaid managed care program.
 Hilltop conducted the data analytics for this report.